Swedish archipelago, Skagerrak and Oslofjord - Sailboat Charter & Travel - Eye of the Wind

 Jan Störmer

-fellow sailor, about his voyage from Stockholm through the western Swedish archipelago
+Fellow sailor, about his voyage from Stockholm through the Swedish Archipelago

-The way this magnificent sailing ship pushes through the waves with the help of the wind alone is an indescribable feeling.
+Seeing this magnificent sailing ship glide through the waves powered only by the wind is an indescribable feeling.
 There is nothing more beautiful.

 Ulf Kaack

-Co-sailor and author of maritime books, about his cruise in the Western Baltic Sea
+Fellow sailor and author of maritime books, about his trip in the Western Baltic Sea

-I can only recommend a sailing trip on the 'Eye of the Wind'.
-This two-master is a sailing ship straight out of a picture book, and the crew is in a great mood.
-And if you want, you can climb to the top of the mast - 27 metres above sea level.
+I can highly recommend a sailing trip on the Eye of the Wind.
+This is a sailing ship straight out of a picture book, and the crew is in a great mood.
+You may climb to the top of the mast – 27 metres above sea level.
 Fabulous!"

 Claus-Georg Petri

-Fellow sailor and journalist, about his cruise in the Danish South Sea
+Fellow sailor and journalist, about his cruise in the South Funen Archipelago

 Swedish archipelago, Skagerrak and Oslofjord